 6. Toilet Paper Rolls

-These things add up quickly and don’t serve much purpose unless you’re crafty.
+These things add up quickly and don’t serve many purposes unless you’re crafty.
 They’re a great size for starting seeds, readily available, and biodegradable.
 There’s a great tutorial here on how to make them.

 7. Newspaper Pots